-Additional Cost: \$170.00 for NCLEX Prep.
+Additional Cost: \$170.00 NCLEX Prep Fee.

 This course is a basic study of drugs, their actions, therapeutic uses, and administration emphasizing the nurse's responsibilities and limitations.
 This course requires a final grade of C or better.

 NURS 238 Care of Adults 2